CPNV-ES-BI/BI_CSHARP_GCP/readme.md

 dotnet test --filter FullyQualifiedName=<ProjectName>.<ClassName>.<MethodName>
 ```

+## Swagger

+This microservice uses [Swagger](https://learn.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-7.0&tabs=visual-studio) to document and test the API endpoints.
+To access the Swagger documentation, navigate to `/swagger/index.html` in your browser after running the microservice.
+This will display a list of all available endpoints, their parameters, and a "Try it out" button to test the endpoint with your own parameters.

 ## Contribute

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.